In the last session we learned about Flux-Moduls. Flux-Moduls can do a lot of things. They configure the the “high-level” transformation pipeline.

 module in Metafacture is used to manipulate the input data filtering fields we would like to see.
 Only one fix-function was used: retain

-, which throws away all the data from the input except the ‘name’ field.
+, which throws away all the data from the input except the stated "title"

 | open-http